Jayme is an artist and freelance writer who trained in the medical field and has worked as a caregiver, farmer, mom, and DIY'er.

 - Butterfly puddlers and houses

 If you are gardening on a budget, don't despair.
 Urge your kids to get creative and find discarded items to become garden ornaments.
-Some ideas:

 - Bowls and shallow pans can be used as butterfly puddles.

 - Painted wooden spoons can become charming plant stakes and markers.